 This section describes the asynchronous WSGI specification used by pulsar.
-It is a superset of the the WSGI 1.0.1 specification for synchronous server/middleware.
+It is a superset of the WSGI 1.0.1 specification for synchronous server/middleware.
 If an application handler is synchronous, this specification is exactly equivalent to WSGI 1.0.1.
-The changes with respect WSGI 1.0.1 only concerns asynchronous responses and nothing else.
+Changes with respect WSGI 1.0.1 concern asynchronous responses and nothing else.

 Pulsar is shipped with two WSGI application handlers documented below.

 An asynchronous iterable is an iterable over a combination of